SathyaXx/Online-LIbrary-Management-System-using-React-PostgreSQL/Readme.txt

 Download necessary packages in package.json using 'npm i' command.

-If dependency conflicts, copy the libraries used and delete the package.json
+If dependency conflicts, copy the packages used and delete the package.json

 Create a new one using npm init on the file and install the libraries.